-Mostly 4/5 You are comfortable to assume tasks and responsibilities that demonstrate career readiness and are most likely able to communicate them on a resume and in person.
+Mostly 4/5 readiness and are most likely to be able to communicate them on a resume and in person.
 Mostly 2/3/4 You are somewhat comfortable with demonstrating your career readiness.
 Be sure to continue growing and seek out experiences where you have opportunity for growth.
 Mostly 1/2 You are not comfortable demonstrating your career readiness.
 Be sure to learn more about the career competencies that employers require of employees.
 Consider gaining experience to begin developing your skill sets.